 Hair Quackery

-The grey hair & hair loss industry generates worldwide annual revenues of several billion euros but the vast majority of products, especially hair loss remedies promoted on the web, are a scam.
+The grey hair & hair loss industry generates worldwide annual revenues of several billion dollars but the vast majority of products, especially hair loss remedies promoted on the web, are a scam.
 If one grew a single hair with each remedy out there, they would fill the entire head.
 Useless rubbish is not only bad for the wallet, it also wastes valuable time while the hair loss continues.
 And needless to say it undermines the confidence of many sufferers in all treatments.
 The situation is less tricky in regards to grey hair products but caution is required here, too.
-A good thing about them is that time does not matter so much as the greying process can not be halted.
+A good thing about them is that time does not matter so much as the greying process, given that the currently available treatment options can not be, in most cases, halted or reversed.
 A bad grey hair product is only a waste of money and confidence.

 Identifying the Hair Scam